 - ADF is currently conducting a series of oral histories documenting the Asian Cultural Council’s and the American Dance Festival’s roles in fostering modern dance in China.

 Special conferences, workshops, and projects designed for dancers, choreographers, and audiences.

 - Since 1984, through the International Choreographers Commissioning Program and the International Choreographers Residency program, ADF has over 486 choreographers from 93 countries on 6 continents to ADF to share, exchange, and experience the work and ideas of people from cultures around the world.

 - ADF’s Institutional Linkages Program has included mini-ADFs in Korea, Russia, India, Japan, China, and Argentina and teaching residencies in 30 countries.
 ADF has helped develop modern dance in China, Russia, and Mongolia and introduced French, English, Russian, and Chinese modern dance and Japanese Butoh to US audiences.

 - ADF’s Audience Memory Program, directed by Dr. Ruth Day, is conducting groundbreaking research on the way audiences and dancers perceive and remember movement.

-- Since 1995, the International Screendance Festival has explored the ever-evolving relationship between cinema and dance.
-Audiences have the opportunity to see numerous films over a two-day period specially chosen to represent the best of this film genre.
+- Since 1995, ADF’s Movies by Movers has explored the ever-evolving relationship between cinema and dance.
+Audiences have the opportunity to see numerous films specially chosen to represent the best of this film genre.